Fanny Fern: Early life

 Sara Payson Willis was born in Portland, Maine, to newspaper owner Nathaniel Willis and his wife Hannah Parker.
 She was the fifth of their nine children.
 Her older brother Nathaniel Parker Willis became a notable journalist and magazine owner.
 Her younger brother Richard Storrs Willis became a musician and music journalist, known for writing the melody for "It Came Upon the Midnight Clear".
 Her other siblings were Lucy Douglas (born 1804), Louisa Harris (1807), Julia Dean (1809), Mary Perry (1813), Edward Payson (1816), and Ellen Holmes Willis (1821).

-Inspired by Reverend Edward Payson of Portland's Second Congregational Church, her father intended to name his fifth child after the minister.
-When the child was born a girl, he intended to name her after Payson's mother, Grata Payson.
+Her father intended to name his fifth child after a reverend named Edward Payson, who served as minister of Portland's Second Congregational Church.
+When the child was born a girl, he considered instead naming her after Payson's mother, Grata Payson.
 The reverend urged the Willises to reconsider, noting that his mother had never liked the name.
 In accordance with this request, the family named her Sara instead.

 Willis's surname was to change often in her life, throughout three marriages and the adoption of her chosen pen name "Fanny Fern."
 She decided on the pen name because it reminded her of childhood memories of her mother picking ferns.
 Feeling that this chosen name was a better fit, she used it also in her personal life; eventually most of her friends and family called her "Fanny."

 Willis attended Catharine Beecher's boarding school in Hartford, Connecticut.
 Beecher later described her as one of her "worst-behaved girls" (adding that she also "loved her the best.")
 Here, the girl had her first taste of literary success when her compositions were published in the local newspaper.
 She also attended the Saugus Female Seminary.
 After returning home, Willis wrote and edited articles for her father's Christian newspapers, The Puritan Recorder and The Youth's Companion.